Bringing the Good Food Purchasing Program to NYC:

 For Future Research

-Develop tools or resources that can help institutions and their programs more easily identify GFPP-aligned vendors.
+Carry out research to support the development of tools or resources that can help institutions and their programs more easily identify GFPP-aligned vendors.

 Conduct an in-depth case study on NYC Department of Correction (DOC) to deepen understanding of innovations in current food procurement practices as well as identify opportunities for their normalization through adoption of the GFPP.